JMerhi01/DevOps_Notes/README.md

 - Enables scalability, agility, and independent development of services.
 - Facilitates faster time to market, supports continuous delivery, and allows for technology diversity within the system.

+When to use it?:

+- Large and Complex Systems: Microservices are suitable for large applications with complex requirements, allowing independent development and scalability of different parts.
+- Agile Development: Microservices align with agile methodologies, enabling faster development cycles and independent deployment of services.

 When not to use it?